KrispCall Reviews: Is This Budget VoIP Worth It?

 The platform combines VoIP calling, SMS/MMS messaging, voicemail, and call recording into what they call a "Unified Callbox"-essentially one inbox for all your business communications.
 It integrates with CRMs like HubSpot, Salesforce, Zoho, Pipedrive, and tools like Zapier and Microsoft Teams.

-Founded in 2021 and based in Singapore, KrispCall has grown quickly by targeting budget-conscious teams who need international calling capabilities without enterprise pricing.
+Founded recent years and based in Singapore, KrispCall has grown quickly by targeting budget-conscious teams who need international calling capabilities without enterprise pricing.
 The platform is entirely cloud-based, meaning there's no hardware required-teams access everything through web apps, mobile apps (Android and iOS), and a Chrome extension.

 KrispCall serves over 7,000 users globally according to recent data, with customers spanning the US, Canada, UK, Spain, and numerous other countries.
 The platform focuses on making business telephony accessible to startups, freelancers, and growing teams who need professional communication tools without the complexity or cost of traditional phone systems.